 (Note: For more info on tomatillos, check out this post from Alana at A Veggie Venture, What is a Tomatillo, where she shares different facts about tomatillos).

-Now listen one thing I want to make clear, you do not have to make homemade chili to make these fabulous rolls, you can buy your favorite can of chili and use that.
+Ok, I want to make clear, you do not have to make homemade chili to make these fabulous rolls, you can buy your favorite can of chili and use that.
 As for me whenever I make homemade chili and I have some left over (which I usually do, cause I make a lot!)
 I make these chili flautas and pair them up with sour cream, my tomato jalapeño salsa or some salsa verde.

 That’s what is great about Mexican cuisine, you can make a particular dish and use it in multiple ways.
 For example you can make chicken tinga and make chicken tinga tacos or chicken tinga tostadas or just have chicken tinga on top of rice.